-As you can see the model was not only used to create lifelike shadows on the sand, but also to add the strap to the rendering of the product.
+The model not only creates lifelike shadows on the sand, but also adds the strap to the product.
 Having one part CGI and one part real is an effective way to trick our mind.
 It seems that if the brain can identify some parts of the image as real, it will be more willing to look over other parts that would look artificial on their own.

 #5 Play around with the software

-Each program is different from the other, and even the most user-friendly ones like KeyShot, take time to master.
-So don’t be afraid to play around with the software, after all, it is really fun!
+Each program is different from the other, and even the most user-friendly ones like KeyShot take time to master.
+So don’t be afraid to play around with the software, after all, it’s really fun!
 Want to know how the product would look if made completely out of diamond?
 Just switch the material and see the crazy results.

 Rendering models is one of my favourite parts in the design process.
 To go from the boring grey of a CAD program to seeing how your product might look in reality is exhilarating!